dwtj/mars-rover/docs/comm_design.md

 	</tr>
 </table>

-Start, Message and Stop are essential in every message.
-Subsys and the data frame (Data Length, Data Byte, and "Keep Going") may be necessary, depending on Message and Subsys.
+Start, MesgID and Stop are essential in every message.
+SubsysID and the data frame (Data Length, Data Byte, and "Another Data Frame?") may be necessary, depending on MesgID and SubsysID.

 ## Design Assumptions ##

 `control` can only ever send one command at a time, and the `rover` can only be executing this one command at any time.
-The `rover`

 ## Subsystem Initialization ##